American Forces Network: Shortwave radio

 With the advent of satellite broadcasting, AFRTS has shifted its emphasis away from shortwave.
 Currently, the U.S. Navy provides the only shortwave single sideband shortwave AFN radio broadcasts via relay sites around the world to provide service to ships, including Diego Garcia, Guam, Naval Air Station Sigonella in Italy, Puerto Rico, Hawaii and others.

 Organization

 The American Forces Network (AFN) is the operational arm of the American Forces Radio and Television Service (AFRTS), an office of the Defense Media Activity (DMA).
 AFN falls under the operational control of the Office of the Assistant Secretary of Defense for Public Affairs (OASD-PA).
-Editorial control is by the Department of Defense, whereas the British Forces Broadcasting Service (BFBS), for example, is independent of the Ministry of Defence and the British armed forces.

 AFN employs military broadcasters as well as Defense Department civilians and contractors.
-Service personnel hold broadcasting occupational specialties for their military branch.

-Since 1997, all of AFN's military personnel receive primary training at the Defense Information School (DINFOS) at Fort George G. Meade in Maryland.
-Before 1997, DINFOS was located at Fort Benjamin Harrison in Indianapolis, Indiana.
-In 1997, Fort Benjamin Harrison was largely closed as a function of the 1991 Base Closure and Realignment Commission.
-Additional/Advanced training is also available at Fort George G. Meade.

-In the 1960s, DINFOS was located at Fort Slocum, NY on a small island just off the harbor at New Rochelle.
-At its peak in 1965, the Army Chaplain school was also located there.
-In 1963 the campus operated in a "university" setting with a relaxed military environment.
-The Army ran the Information School although training was offered to members of all military branches.
-Radio types took a rather severe audition written by CBS for their network announcers.
-Those who survived the audition became "Broadcast Specialists" with a 703 MOS and went on to an AFRTS assignment.

-Some of AFN's broadcasters have previous commercial broadcasting experience before enlisting in the military, but it is not a prerequisite for enlistment in the military as a broadcaster.
-During their training, the broadcasters are taught to use state-of-the-art audio and visual editing equipment similar to their civilian counterparts.

 AFN management is located at DMA headquarters at Fort Meade.
-Day-to-day AFN broadcast operations are conducted at the AFN Broadcast Center/Defense Media Center in Riverside, California, from where all global radio and television satellite feeds emanate.
+Day-to-day AFN broadcast operations are conducted at the AFN stations and AFN regional directorate headquarters overseas, as well as at the AFN Broadcast Center in Riverside, California, from where all AFN radio and television satellite feeds emanate.